MarcMorere/qiskit-sdk-py-old/README.md

 **Note: This is an old version, and it needs version 1.4 of the IBMQuantumExperience API to work properly.
 It is being kept mainly for the sake of the file 'Battleships_Demo.py', which is not compatible with more recent versions.
-Some other things may also be here that aren't elsewhere, but they will be moved away**
+Some other things may also be here that aren't elsewhere, but they will be moved away --James**

 ## Philosophy